The Federal Wire Act And How It Affects Legal Sports Betting In The United States

 Regarding the implications of the Federal Wire Act, the law’s original language marks several points.
 For starters, the law targets the business side of sports betting.
 Gambling businesses are restricted from accepting bets from American bettors over wired communication.
 The law does not target individual bettors.
 At the time of the law’s passing, the mob was the organization being targeted.

-Another interesting component of the language is the inclusion of the word “information”.
+Another interesting component of the language is the inclusion of the word “information.”
 This means that knowledge related to sporting events is also prohibited from being transmitted via wire communication.
 For example, someone could not transmit the results of a horse race to a location where the results have not come out yet.
-This was a common problem back in the 50s and 60s and helped give the mob an edge on the industry.
+This was a common problem back in the 50s and 60s and helped give the mob an edge in the industry.

 Confusion With The Federal Wire Act

 The Federal Wire Act was pretty straightforward for the first few decades of its tenure.
 When online gambling began to take off, things began to get cloudy.
 The confusion led the Fifth Circuit judges to provide a clarification statement on the law in 2002.
-They ruled that the Federal Wire Act did, in fact, cover US based online sports betting, however, they could not seem to reach an agreement on whether casino games fell under its reach.
+They ruled that the Federal Wire Act did, in fact, cover US-based online sports betting.
+However, they could not seem to reach an agreement on whether casino games fell under its reach.

 US Department Of Justice Issues Formal Opinion In 2011

 Amidst all the confusion surrounding the Federal Wire Act, including its regulatory restrictions, the US Department of Justice stepped in to issue a Formal Opinion in 2011.
-They stated that the law only applies to US-based online sports betting, freeing up other online gambling forms including casino games, poker, and lottery.
+They stated that the law only applies to US-based online sports betting, freeing up other online gambling forms, including casino games, poker, and lottery.

 Their decision reshaped the American online gambling industry and opened doors to online gambling expansion.
 This interpretation became inconsequential once PASPA was repealed in 2018, changing the application of the law yet again to now only prohibiting the acceptance of bets across state lines.